The Mighty Blueberry

 An entire cup contains only 85 calories/352kcals with 15-20 grams of carbohydrates, 1.1 grams of protein and 14.7 grams of sugar.

-Vitamin C supports our immune system and healthy skin, and Vitamin K helps our bones, along with Manganese.
+Vitamin C supports our immune system and healthy skin, and Vitamin K helps our bones and Manganese.
 In addition, it promotes collagen production for healthy skin and joints.

 Blueberries also contain folate, vitamin A, calcium, phosphorus, magnesium, beta-carotene, and vitamin E!
-They are stuffed with antioxidants – specifically, a flavonoid called anthocyanin, which gives blueberries many of their health benefits as well as their colour.
+They are stuffed with antioxidants – specifically, a flavonoid called anthocyanin- giving blueberries many health benefits and colour.